Platforms: Android, iOS, Web

 fg- Text color that maps shades to 5 different states when displayed on the background color (

 In the example above, we mentioned 5 different states.
-In order of priority and specificity, they are:
+In order of priority and specificity (based on LVHA), they are:

 base- The base palette color.
 Defaults to shade